 In this context, the characterization of groups of individual patients whose diabetes behaves similarly (so-called “patient clustering”) and the identification of novel biomarkers specific to these groups are of great importance for tailored diagnosis and disease monitoring for the individual patients.
 This is the first step towards precision medicine in type 2 diabetes: by enabling this step so, RHAPSODY aims at improving overall prognosis.

-In RHAPSODY, we have access to data from large groups of patients from across Europe (study cohorts, learn more about RHAPSODY cohorts here), including individual clinical, biochemical, genetic and multi-omics data (discover more about the omics here).
+In RHAPSODY, we had access to data from large groups of patients from across Europe (study cohorts, learn more about RHAPSODY cohorts here), including individual clinical, biochemical, genetic and multi-omics data (discover more about the omics here).
 We combine powerful bioinformatics analysis and various experimental approaches, using blood samples and key diabetes-relevant tissues and organs from humans and mouse preclinical models (learn more here) to identify novel biomarkers for type 2 diabetes susceptibility and progression for individual patients, as well as to clarify their link with the alterations of pancreatic insulin secretion and of insulin action on liver, fat and muscle.

-In order to validate the novel biomarkers identified in RHAPSODY for clinical use and pharmacological applications, experts in regulatory approval support scientists in ensuring that biomarker characterization and development are in line and further developed with the requirements by the European Medicines Agency (EMA).
-Health economists perform cost-benefit assessments, ensuring that the discovery process of RHAPSODY minimizes the time between biomarker identification and their potential clinical and commercial use (more information available here).
+In order to validate the novel biomarkers identified in RHAPSODY for clinical use and pharmacological applications, experts in regulatory approval supported scientists in ensuring that biomarker characterization and development are in line and further developed with the requirements by the European Medicines Agency (EMA).
+Health economists performed cost-benefit assessments, ensuring that the discovery process of RHAPSODY minimizes the time between biomarker identification and their potential clinical and commercial use (more information available here).

 A research study in which one or more human subjects are prospectively assigned to one or more interventions (which may include placebo or other control) to evaluate the effects of those interventions on health-related biomedical or behavioral outcomes (source: https://grants.nih.gov/).